PCRedHot/Accounting-System/README.md

     Please input the name of the account: Cash

-Then the balance of such account, together with corresponding transaction records will be display
+Then the balance of such account, together with corresponding transaction records

     Account information of Cash:
     Current Balance: 75.00